-As the cyber attack surface continues to rapidly expand, enterprises need a security solution that can help organizations to better understand, communicate, and mitigate cyber risk across their entire IT ecosystem.
+As the cyber attack surface continues to rapidly expand, enterprises need a security solution that can help organisations to better understand, communicate, and mitigate cyber risk across their entire IT ecosystem.
 And with many offerings on the market, choosing the right product can be challenging.
 CISOs can make a more informed decision by leveraging the MITRE Engenuity ATT&CK Evaluations and framework to evaluate the efficiency and effectiveness of market-leading security solutions.

 What is the MITRE Engenuity ATT&CK Evaluation?